JennysJam/blog/content/blog/learnc.md

 ### Standards

-C has a set of language standards, handled through the standardization organization of the ISO; these standards are somewhat ironically not released publically and require paying for them.
-Regardless, the draft versions of the standards are free and widely avaliable, and what basically everyone who handles C langauge tooling will end up reading these instead.
+C has a set of language standards, handled through the standardization organization of the ISO; these standards are somewhat ironically not released publicly and require paying for them.
+Regardless, the draft versions of the standards are free and widely available, and what basically everyone who handles C language tooling will end up reading these instead.

-The C standards define the core langauge, the abstract C machine, the primary library (libc), and a number of extension elements to libc.
+The C standards define the core language, the abstract C machine, the primary library (libc), and a number of extension elements to libc.

 - C89
     Generally used nowadays as an extremely conservative target to hit, this was the first standardization of C.

 - C99
-    This was the second major version and probably the other semi-conservative target people try to hit for general compatbility.
-In addition to clarifying langauges, it also added seeral features:
+    This was the second major version and probably the other semi-conservative target people try to hit for general compatibility.
+In addition to clarifying the language, it also added several features including fixed sized arithmetic types, variable sized structs (_flexible array members_), and runtime sized arrays.

-    + inline variable declarations, rather than relying on them at the start of a line
-    + Flexible array members (allowing you to have values of variable size)
-    + several additions to the standard library included fixed size arithmetic types

 - C11
     Major version that added support for threads

 ### The Abstract Machine

 C, as it is defined in the various C standards, are defined around _the C abstract machine_.
 This is sort of idealized interpreter for the language that defines what would happen if a program executes this behavior.
-In practice, while C interpreters do exist, Most of C
+In practice, while C interpreters do exist, most C code is written with the intent of being designed.

 ### Other standards

-The other major set of langauge standards C relies on is POSIX; which was created as a sort of unified set of common denominators between various Unix and Unix-like systems.
+The other major set of language standards C relies on is POSIX; which was created as a sort of unified set of common denominators between various Unix and Unix-like systems.
 These include the rest of the sort of libraries you tend to rely on in Linux for things like parsing arguments, manipulating file descriptors, network programming, and so on, threading support, spawning new processes, and so on.

 A lot of stuff you think should be in libc is in fact inside of the POSIX set of libraries; libc does not actually support anything like the ability to iterate over the contents of a directory.
 To get around this Lua (which heavily relies on just libc) instead uses pattern matching globs to handle it when it occurs.

 ### Extensions and other things

-Most major compilers (GCC, Clang mostly following GCC, and MSVC) often add their own custom extensions to the C langauge to make it easier to use.
-The Linux kernel actually relies on a large number of these, and is essnetially written in a weird bespoke version of GNU-C; getting it to compile under Clang was an open challenge and I believe still relies on a custom define file.
+Most major compilers (GCC, Clang mostly following GCC, and MSVC) often add their own custom extensions to the C language to make it easier to use.
+The Linux kernel actually relies on a large number of these, and is essentially written in a weird bespoke version of GNU-C; getting it to compile under Clang was an open challenge and I believe still relies on a custom define file.

 Additionally, GNU's libc (glibc) adds a number of additional functions not defined anywhere else that software relies on.